belluru/prototypes/README.md

 ```
 *Result: Consumers acquire the lock only when they reach a quorum.
 High availability is achieved by distributing the lock state across multiple independent Redis instances.*

+Play around with duration more than TTL such as 1500ms to see the effect of quorum.
+Delete is atomic, so we should not encounter race conditions.

 This will take more time to acquire the lock compared to the single node version, because it needs to acquire the lock from 3 out of 5 nodes, but that is the tradeoff we make for high availability.
 So, low throughputs are expected, but availability is high.

 ---